baasbank/dockument/README.md

 * An admin can search for and retrieve any user's information.

 ## Usage
-Click [here](https://dockument.herokuapp.com) to access the application.
+Click [here](https://dockument.herokuapp.com) to access the application online.
 Or download or clone this repository and run it on your machine.

 ## For local installation & testing: